Could Ajijic Mexico be the best place for retirees to live?

 Cafe Black & White, Plaza Principal Open Monday to Sunday between 0830 and 2230

-It’s Sunday it Must Be Taco and Beer Time
+It’s Sunday; it Must Be Taco and Beer Time in Ajijic

-Just beside Cafe Black and White on a Sunday lunch time a local stall is set up selling freshly made Tacos and ice cold beer – what more would a person want.
+Just beside Cafe Black and White on a Sunday lunchtime, a local stall sells freshly made Tacos and ice-cold beer – what more would a person want?

 Chile Verde – Colon 25